Why Camping at Buffalo Point Campground is Awesome!

 Where is Buffalo Point Campground?

 Buffalo Point Campground is the park’s crown jewel of developed campgrounds.
-The campground is RV-friendly, with water and electric hookup, multiple bathhouses with hot showers, and restroom facilities with flushing toilets.
+The campground is RV-friendly, with water and electric hookups, multiple bathhouses with hot showers, and restroom facilities with flushing toilets.

 The campground is right next to the Buffalo River and is surrounded by a wooded area.
 You can see the river from most campsites; however, some sites have more unobstructed views depending on the vegetation.